Is Cabo San Lucas Safe?

 There is also an English-language newspaper in Los Cabos called the Gringo Gazette.
 This can be a good resource for what’s happening, although it doesn’t tend to share a ton of hard-hitting news like Covid.

 This includes when entering bars and restaurants as well as in the lobby of the hotel or resort.
-If you take a taxi or bus it is required.
+If you take a taxi or bus it is required (although not always enforced).
 If you are in a public space like the marina or sidewalk where it is impossible to keep your distance, masks should also be worn.

-Several months ago, Baja California Sur passed a mandate for masks.
-This means that if you are found not wearing a mask, police can fine you up to 9,000 Pesos ($450 USD).
+Several months ago, Baja California Sur government passed a mandate for masks.
+This means that if you are found not wearing a mask in public spaces, police can fine you up to 9,000 Pesos ($450 USD).